ga4gh/vrs-hackathons/README.md

 ## Getting involved

-Check out the repository [issue tracker](https://github.com/ga4gh/vrs-hackathons/issues?q=is%3Aissue+is%3Aopen+label%3A%22project+proposal%22) and express your interest in proposed Hackathon projects with [issue reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/)
+Check out the repository [proposal tracker](https://github.com/ga4gh/vrs-hackathons/issues?q=is%3Aissue+is%3Aopen+label%3A%22project+proposal%22) and express your interest in proposed Hackathon projects with [issue reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/)
 ( use 👍 ).
 If you want to see a proposed project clarified or otherwise revised, add a comment to the issue and get a discussion going!
 If you have an idea for a project proposal that is not